Chaos to Cosmos

 [1] Having been offered (coerced into) CBT for ME (well, CFS) on many occasions by the NHS, as well as for just about every other ailment down to ingrowing toenails (sarcasm), I tried - I went along and wasted my precious energy - but never saw the point.
 So, I decided to do a course, from which I 'qualified' as a CBT therapist with distinction, a certificate and everything and, laughingly, am "thereby entitled to use the letters O.A.
 Dip.
 (Cognitive Behavioural Therapy)".
 I do feel qualified to say CBT is completely inappropriate for anyone with ME.

 [2] One thing I was not prepared for is the 'lottery' of care provision.
 In Devon (from 2018 - it had taken all that time to get any help at all), I had carers daily who helped me with personal care; prepare simple meals, change beds, laundry and light housework: washing up, tidying, hoovering, dusting, accept grocery deliveries ...
 They'd even feed the cats.
 This was provided so I could conserve what little energy I did have for some sort of 'life' and to prevent exacerbating symptoms.
 This was all lost with the pandemic.
 Tried to reinstate some help after I moved last November and, locally, all they will provide help with is personal care (which is the least of my needs and I haven't taken it up, because I need help in the house, not someone 'up close' yet, because of COVID).
 They won't provide help with housework at all (the only way to get that is to pay a cleaner), nor with preparing food, just told me to get 'meals on wheels' delivered - impossible with all the dietary requirements and food intolerances that come with ME/CFS.
-Without help, I would therefore be required to make myself more ill trying to cook and feed myself (and wash up, etc.), or make myself more ill eating food I cannot tolerate, or starve.
+Without such help, I'm therefore required to make myself more ill trying to cook and feed myself (and wash up, etc.), or make myself more ill eating food I cannot tolerate, or starve.
 This is a completely unacceptable situation.